mulkymma/usermgt/README.md

 - Ensure you are using Python 3.x.
 - If you encounter issues with migrations, try deleting the `db.sqlite3` file and the `migrations/` folders (except `__init__.py`), then re-run migrations.
 - For email verification in production, configure Django's email backend in `settings.py`.

+## Contributing

+- The main branch is called `master`.
+- Feel free to fork this repository and submit pull requests!